Country music: Third generation (1950s–1960s)

-Rock and roll's rise with Chuck Berry and Bo Diddley blended with country to form rockabilly, boosted by producers like Sam Phillips at Sun Records in Memphis, launching Elvis Presley, Jerry Lee Lewis, Carl Perkins, Roy Orbison, and Johnny Cash; Norman Petty in Clovis, New Mexico, for Buddy Holly; and Bob Keane at Del-Fi Records for Ritchie Valens.
+Rock and roll's rise with blended with country to form rockabilly, boosted by producers like Sam Phillips at Sun Records in Memphis, launching Elvis Presley, Jerry Lee Lewis, Carl Perkins, Roy Orbison, and Johnny Cash; Norman Petty in Clovis, New Mexico, for Buddy Holly; and Bob Keane at Del-Fi Records for Ritchie Valens.
 Petty's studio also hosted early sessions for Hank Williams Jr., who fused rock with country, and Al Hurricane, blending country, rock, and New Mexico music on Gene Autry's Challenge Records label.
 Country gained TV exposure via Ozark Jubilee on ABC from 1955 to 1960 in Springfield, Missouri.
 1956 was rockabilly's peak, with hits like Presley's "Heartbreak Hotel", Cash's "I Walk the Line", and Perkins' "Blue Suede Shoes"; former yodeler Bill Haley repurposed his band for rockabilly successes like "Rock Around the Clock".
 The Bakersfield sound grew from hardcore honky tonk and western swing among Dust Bowl migrants in Bakersfield, California, relying on electric instruments like the Telecaster; leading artists included Buck Owens, Merle Haggard, Tommy Collins, Dwight Yoakam, Gary Allan, and Wynn Stewart.
 Ken Nelson produced trucking songs like Haggard's White Line Fever and asked Red Simpson to record an album in the subgenre.
 In 1962, Ray Charles topped charts with his country album Modern Sounds in Country and Western Music, creating country soul.